crossplane/crossplane/docs/stacks-guide-aws.md

   1. [Recap](#recap)

 ## Introduction

 In this guide we are focusing on WordPress stack, and will show how it could be deployed using AWS resources.
 WordPress stack uses a generic Kubernetes cluster and a MySQL database as its resource, which are not tied to a specific provider (also known as **resource claims**).
 Instead, these resource claims could be configured to use a be satisfied by a specific cloud provider.

 We will walk you through installing the AWS stack, configuring an aws account, and setting up cloud-specific resources in order to create and configure a network configuration in which these cloud resources can communicate with each other.
 Once the network configuration is done, we will specify a resource class for each resource claim type.
-Then we will create WordPress stack, which will create related external resources for each claim in AWS.
+Then we will install WordPress stack, which will create related external resources for each claim in AWS.

 ## Before you begin

 Before continuing in this guide, make sure that all the following are true:

 - Crossplane is installed
 - [crossplane-cli] is installed
 - `kubectl` is configured to target the Crossplane cluster
 - An aws account is available

 Then make a place to work:

 ```bash
 WORK_DIR=$(mktemp -d)
 ```